 Genesis Chapter 4

-Three years after Adam and Eve were driven from the Garden of Eden Eve gave birth to Cain.
-The following year Abel was born.
-God did not abandon Adam and Eve and they did not abandon him.
+Three years after Adam and Eve were driven from the Garden of Eden, Eve gave birth to Cain.
+The following year, she gave birth to Abel.
+God did not abandon Adam and Eve, and they did not abandon him.
 They taught their children about God and how to worship him.
 Cain grew up to be a farmer.
 Abel became a shepherd.
 Both of their children worshiped the God of their father.

 One day, Cain and Abel went to church with an offering from the fruits of their labor.
 Abel kept flocks, so he naturally brought God an offering from the herd.
 Cain worked the soil, so he naturally brought God an offering that grew from the soil.
 According the Hebrews chapter 11 Abel brought God “a better offering than Cain did.”
 But God is not for sale.
 You can’t buy his favor with an offering.
 To obey God is better than any sacrifice or offering you can bring.